djtaylor8/bazaar-frontend/README.md

 Clone the backend repo [here](https://github.com/djtaylor8/bazaar-api) and run ```bundle install```.

 Create the database and run migrations by running rails db:create and rails db:migrate.
-Sample products from the FakeStore API will be added to the database after running ```rails db:seed```.
+Sample products from the Fake Store API will be added to the database after running ```rails db:seed```.
 Finally, start the server by running rails s.

 After cloning this frontend repo, cd into it and run ```npm install``` to load necessary dependencies, and ```npm run``` to view in your browser.